 Positive visualization is forming images in your mind that have a positive outcome.
-So, if you want something to happen, positive visualization is imagining it happening.
+So, if you want something to happen, positive visualization is imagining it.

 But you can visualize anywhere, too.
-In the car or bus on the way to training, you can visualize taking penalties and scoring every time.
+You can visualize taking penalties and scoring every time in the car or bus on the way to training.

-Always make sure you visualize a positive outcome – scoring the penalty in this case.
+Always ensure you visualize a positive outcome – scoring the penalty in this case.

-When you’re practicing penalties, visualize where you want the ball to go before you hit it.
+When practicing penalties, visualize where you want the ball to go before hitting it.
 If you want to hit it low into the corner to the goalie’s left side, imagine that happening in your mind.

 Focus on the image of the ball going exactly where you want it.

 Once you’re focused through positive visualization, take the penalty.
 When you’re practicing, keep these 2 things in mind: